6 reasons why art and crafts are important for child development

 If you are looking for fun arts and craft ideas, check out the DIY activities on our blog.
 Or if you are interested in a convenient way to try a range of different art and craft activities at home with your kids in Hong Kong, why not subscribe to ActivityBox!

 Each month you’ll receive a Box with 4 art and craft activities to do together with your kids at home.
 Step by step instructions and all the materials you need are included, so it’s easy to get started this weekend.
+And if you’re interested, learn more about our approach to creative thinking.

 Until next time,